zerowastefestival/zerowastefestival.github.io/index.md

 Concession tickets for students, pensioners, and disabled persons -- you will need to present a valid student ID/travel pass/primary medical certificate in your name on the day to avail of the offer.
 Even though admission for children is free, we kindly ask you to buy a tickets for all your children in advance - that really makes it easier for us to plan ahead and offer exciting workshops for your small ones.

 <a href="#top">Back to top</a>
+## Volunteer with us!

+We are currently looking for volunteers helping us to organise the upcoming Zero Waste Festival: Make It Last.

+Do you want to help the festival but don't have lots of time?
+Or maybe just want free entry to the next festival and choice of workshop?
+Well, the solution is here!
+We need volunteers on the day (24th June in St Andrews Resource Centre) to do various jobs from moving tables to manning doors.
+In exchange for a few hours helping out, you get a run of the festival, meet like-minded people and have a first pick at the swap shops.

+Please contact us at [volunteers@zerowastefestival.ie](mailto:volunteers@zerowastefestival.ie) to get involved.

+<a href="#top">Back to top</a>

 ## Venue